slime-systems/slime-document--support/docs/api.md

 ### Trading Transaction: List By Tag

-List transactions by a tag.
+Retrieve transactions based on a specified tag.
 The tag used for filtering can be a user-supplied tag or a system tag.

 Limitation:

-* You can only filter using a single tag.
+* Only one tag per filtering.
 * The response is limited to 1,000 transactions, which suffice for common use cases.
+Otherwise, revise your tagging strategy.

 Alternatives:

-* If you have complex or uncommon requirements, you can also manage everything in your backend and associate with us through `transaction_id`, ditching tags-related APIs altogether.
+* For complex or uncommon requirements, manage everything in your backend and associate with us through `transaction_id`, ignoring tags-related APIs.

 See also: